To start the application process

-The first step to starting a career as an HGV driver is to get your provisional Category C (also known as a Class 2) licence, which allows you to drive rigid goods vehicles with a gross weight in excess of 7.5 tons while accompanied by an Instructor or Supervising Driver.
+Getting your provisional Category C (also known as a Class 2) licence is the first step to starting a career as an HGV driver.
+It allows you to drive rigid goods vehicles with a gross weight in excess of 7.5 tons while accompanied by an Instructor or Supervising Driver.

 To apply for your provisional Category C licence, you will need to submit two forms to the DVLA – D2 and D4.